adjust/dev-docs/docs/ios/third-party-plugin/criteo-plugin.md

 ### Customer ID

 You can attach a customer ID to every Criteo event.
-To do this, call the injectCustomerIdIntoCriteoEvents method.
-The SDK will send the customer ID with every Criteo event for the duration of the app lifecycle.
+To do this, call the `injectCustomerIdIntoCriteoEvents` method.
+The SDK will send the customer ID with every Criteo event throughout the app lifecycle.
 This means you will need to set them again when the app is re-launched.

-You can remove the customer ID by setting the injectCustomerIdIntoCriteoEvents value to nil.
+You can remove the customer ID by setting the `injectCustomerIdIntoCriteoEvents` value to nil.

 :::{tab-set-code}